Buddhi: Etymology

-Buddhi contrasts from manas (मनस्) which means "mind", and ahamkara (अहंंकाऱ) which means "ego, I-sense in egotism".
+Rooted in the experience of awakening, the term's abstract usage also denotes the cognitive transition from muddled or unclear knowledge to better or more useful knowledge, producing refined judgements and decisions.
+This semantic profile enabled buddhi to emerge as the primary designation for the highest mental faculty within the Sāṃkhya philosophical system.

+In many philosophical systems, buddhi is distinguished from manas (मनस्), the sensory mind or "lower mind," and ahaṃkāra (अहंंकाऱ), the "ego, I-sense in egotism."
+Within this cognitive hierarchy, the senses, mind, intellect, and witnessing consciousness operate sequentially—the senses transmit physical impressions from the outside world to the "higher" faculties, after which the mind and intellect operate on these cognitions in their respective ways.

 Usage

-In Sankhya and yogic philosophy both the mind and the ego are forms in the realm of nature (prakriti) that have emerged into materiality as a function of the three gunas (गुण) through a misapprehension of purusha (पुरूष) (the consciousness-essence of the jivatman).
+In Sāṃkhya and Yoga philosophy, both the sensory mind (manas) and the ego (ahaṃkāra) are material evolutes of nature (mūlaprakṛti) that manifest through the interaction of the three gunas (गुण) under the misapprehension of puruṣa (पुरूष) (the consciousness-essence of the jivatman).
 Discriminative in nature (बुद्धि निश्चयात्मिका चित्त-वृत्ति), buddhi is that which is able to discern truth (satya) from falsehood and thereby to make wisdom possible.

 The Sānkhya-Yoga view

 According to the Sānkhya-Yoga view, buddhi is in essence unconscious, and as such, cannot be an object of its own consciousness.
 This means that it can neither apprehend an object nor manifest itself.

-In the Yoga Sutra, it is explained that the buddhi cannot illuminate itself, since it itself is the object of sight, "na tat svhāsam draśhyatvāt".
+In the Yoga Sutra, it is explained that the buddhi cannot illuminate itself, since it itself is the object of sight, "na tat svabhāsam draśyatvāt" ("That is not self-luminous, because it is perceptible").

 In the Samkhyakarika, buddhi, originally referred to as mahat, is the fundamental entity that emerges during Prakrti's cosmic self-transformation.
 It has the sense of knowledge, and is synonymous with words like thought, idea, wisdom, and insight.
 Buddhi is characterized by its function as judgment, as it not only identifies the nature of things but also determines the best course of action.
 From buddhi arises ahamkara, the "I-maker", which begins the cosmic differentiation, producing inner sensation (indriya) through its transformed (sattvika) aspect and external perceptions through its elemental (tamasika) aspect, laying the foundation for subjectivity, objectivity, and self-awareness.